 GALLERY of construction works:

-C4 - Stržen restoration – final construction works
+C4 - Stržen restoration – final construction works - COMPLETED

-C5 - Establishment of a quiet zone for Botaurus stellaris
+C5 - Establishment of a quiet zone for Botaurus stellaris - COMPLETED

-C6 - Establishment of infrastructure for diverting visitors away from the most sensitive parts of the project area
+C6 - Establishment of infrastructure for diverting visitors away from the most sensitive parts of the project area - COMPLETED

-The infrastructure will consist of:
+The infrastructure was planned to consist of:

 - Entry-exit point for vessels with notice and interpretation boards;